+What to see in Budapest should include a visit to Heroes Square.
 Located at the end of Andrassy Avenue, it is another of popular places to see in Budapest.
 This is where you will find the Tomb of the Unknown Soldier, as well as the iconic statue complex called Seven Chieftains of the Magyars.
 This is another UNESCO World Heritage Site that is one of the top tourist attractions in Budapest.
 Despite the large size, it can get crowded with tourists.
 The Museum of Fine Arts is also located by there.

 One thing for sure, the Hungarians of past really had a lot of time to think up creative punishments.
 People were shot, an Italian priest placed in a barrel of thorns and pushed down a hill, a Turk was killed by placing a burning crown on his head and burned.
 Really creative no?
 A lot of things were also “blown up”, bridges, caves etc. I swear it seems like they said it at least 10 times!!!
 Yeah..
 I enjoyed the bus tour :-).